shaack/cm-chessboard/README.md

 ### registerMethod(name, callback)

+> Deprecated 2023-05-18, just add methods directly to the chessboard class instance.

 Add methods to the main chessboard from your extension with `this.registerMethod("name", callback)` like `addArrow(type, from, to)` in the
 [Arrows extension](https://shaack.com/projekte/cm-chessboard/examples/extensions/arrows-extension.html).